ragor114/InsertDiffusion/README.md

 ### CLI arguments
 *Note*: CLI is still under construction and might be subject to change.

-*Note*: Where appllicable default values represent the parameters determined in our experiments.
+*Note*: Where applicable default values represent the parameters determined in our experiments.
 But different values might be optimal depending on the specific use case.

 | argument | type | description |
 | -- | -- | -- |